RIKEN-RCCS/lens3/v2/doc/user-guide.md

   distinct.
 * Access keys have expiration.
 * Rich features are dropped.
-* Some locks in accessing a database are omitted.
-Operations by Registrar and the administrator tool is sloppy.
+* Locks in accessing the keyval-db are omitted.
+Operations by Registrar and the administrator tool are sometimes sloppy.
-* MC commands are directly invoked from Registrar to change the setting of a MinIO instance.
+* Commands of MinIO's MC are directly invoked from Registrar.
 MC commands were invoked at Multiplexer in v1.1.